-Credit and Counterparty Risk.
-The issuer or guarantor of a fixed-income security, the counterparty to an over-the-counter derivatives contract, or a borrower of a fund securities may not make timely payments or otherwise honor its obligations.
-U.S. government securities are subject to varying degrees of credit risk depending upon the nature of their support.
-A downgrade or default affecting any of a fund's securities could affect the fund's performance.
+Credit and counterparty Risk.
+The counterparty to an over-the-counter derivatives contract or a borrower of fund securities may not make timely payments or otherwise honor its obligations.
+U.S. government securities are subject to varying degrees of credit risk based on the nature of their support.

-Cybersecurity and Operational Risk.
+Cybersecurity and Operational risk.
 Cybersecurity breaches may allow an unauthorized party to gain access to fund assets, customer data, or proprietary information, or cause a fund or its service providers to suffer data corruption or lose operational functionality.
 Similar incidents affecting issuers of a fund's securities may negatively impact performance.
 Operational risk may arise from human error, error by third parties, communication errors, or technology failures, among other causes.